DominikN/rosdevday22-gazebo-rviz/README.md

 ### ROS DS platform

-OK, so you know how to run dockerized setup on three different devices.
+OK, so you know how to run dockerized setup on two different devices.
 So right now let's try to control the Gazebo model running on your laptop from RViz running in the ROS DS.

-This ROSject is based on ROS 2 Galactic that is shipped with a Cyclone DDS by default that supports only the Simple discovery mechanism.
-Fast DDS is the only one that supports Discovery Server, so we need to install it and use the custom XML config:
+This ROSject is based on ROS 2 Galactic that is shipped with a Cyclone DDS by default.
+Let's install FastDDS to keep the same RMW (ROS Middleware) implementation for the whole system.

 Run all commands bellow in your ROSject.
 It's handy to do it as a root user: